 One study found that taking two tablespoons of aloe vera juice per day for eight weeks significantly reduced fasting blood sugar levels.
 Another study found that taking a capsules containing aloes three times daily for four weeks improved blood sugar control in people with type 2 diabetes.

 Additionally, aloe vera may help to improve insulin sensitivity and reduce the risk of developing diabetes-related complications such as heart disease.
 While more research is needed, these studies suggest that aloe vera may be a valuable tool in the treatment of diabetes.

 It can be taken in gel or juice form.

 If you’re looking for natural diabetes treatment, these herbs are a great place to start.
+It is a natural alternative to metformin for weight loss.
 Talk to your doctor about which ones may be right for you and always be sure to follow the recommended dosage.
 With regular use, you may find that your diabetes symptoms improve or even disappear altogether.

 Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Always consult your doctor before starting any treatment plan.